1. Mission Statement

 - Faculty members, principal investigators and others responsible for directly, or indirectly, supervising labs will support and encourage a culture of safety and the use of best practices in the master protocol registration documents and procedures.
 This includes communicating safety and health as a core value, understanding the risks and requirements associated with the laboratories they oversee, assuring that appropriate precautions are taken against hazards and unsafe practices, that proper personal protective equipment is made available to all personnel, that workplace equipment and machinery is routinely maintained, that required medical surveillance of impacted employees is conducted, that regular safety inspections are performed and documented, and that students and employees receive job and hazard-specific safety training.
 (NOTE: This excerpt is taken from the UVM Laboratory Health and Safety Policy)

-- Required web-based and classroom training: UVM has subscribed to the web-based training program, Collaborative Institutional Training Initiative (CITI).
-Personnel must complete the BSL-2 Basic Course in CITI AS WELL as the classroom training with EH&S. Other required trainings as applicable to your master protocol registration, include Animal Biosafety, Nanotechnology, Select Agents and DURC.
+- Required web-based: UVM has subscribed to the web-based training program, Collaborative Institutional Training Initiative (CITI).
+Personnel must complete the BSL-2 Basic Course in CITI.
+Other required trainings as applicable to your master protocol registration, include Animal Biosafety, Nanotechnology, Select Agents and DURC.
 Web-based training is required and must be completed every three years.
 Reminder letters will be sent to personnel as their training expiration date nears.
 Reference the CITI Program Training page for additional information about required training and to check training completions.
 If working in BSL3 level containment, appropriate training must be sought by contacting the Biosafety Officer.
 (NOTE: The IBC Committee will not approve key personnel until this requirement has been met.)

 - Instructing and training laboratory staff in the practices and techniques required to ensure safety and the procedures for dealing with accidents.